-SIG dataTEL aims to increasing research on educational datasets as it is expected that this will create more transparent, mutually comparable, trusted and repeatable experiments that lead to evidence-driven knowledge with approved indicators for theories in education and in particularly in TEL.
+SIG dataTEL aims to increase research on educational datasets as it is expected that this will create more transparent, mutually comparable, trusted and repeatable experiments that lead to evidence-driven knowledge with approved indicators for theories in education and in particular in TEL.
 Also see the overview slides on SlideShare.

 Detailed description of the SIG

 Technology Enhanced Learning (TEL) is undergoing a significant shift in paradigm towards more data driven systems that will make educational systems more transparent and predictable.
 Data science and data-driven tools will change the evaluation of educational practice and didactical interventions for individual learners and educational institutions.
 We summarise these developments under the keyword dataTEL which stands for ‘Data-Supported Technology-Enhanced Learning’.

 Through the increasing application of learning management systems (LMS), intelligent tutoring systems (ITS), personal learning environments (PLE), Web 2.0 developments, and the EPUB3 standard1 the collection of large amounts of learning activity data becomes conventional.
 Although the TEL domain already stores data in